 Unfair commercial insurance company practices, hospital employment practices, medical staff issues, and similar topics are a focal point for NDMA advocacy efforts.
 NDMA is a state medical society member of the Litigation Center of State Medical Societies and the American Medical Association, which coordinates litigation efforts across the country in cases of interest to physicians.
 NDMA is actively involved with the AMA Organized Medical Staff Section.
 NDMA staff also participates in AMA’s Private Sector Advocacy activities.

-NDMA staff work closely on committees of the North Dakota Chamber of Commerce to ensure a close relationship with the state’s business community and ensure recognition of the importance of our state’s health care community to the economic well being of the state.
+NDMA staff work with the North Dakota Chamber of Commerce to ensure a close relationship with the state’s business community and ensure recognition of the importance of our state’s health care community to the economic well being of the state.

 Practice and Legal Information

-NDMA staff provide general practice and legal information for physicians and the professionals who serve with them.
-NDMA staff includes a full-time attorney and a variety of information resources, and are available to work with you on issues that impact your practice.
-NDMA provides administrative services to the North Dakota Medical Group Management Association, providing comparable services for your administrators.
+NDMA staff provides general practice and legal information for physicians and the professionals who serve with them.
+NDMA staff has access to a variety of resources, and is available to work with you on issues that impact your practice.

 Collegiality and Professionalism